 - We value and celebrate each child being able to express their views on all aspects of school life.
-This is usually carried out through the School Council which has an open forum for any issues or viewpoints to be raised. - Children who have a PLP discuss and set their targets with their class teacher. - If your child has an EHCP their views will be sought before any review meetings.
+This is usually carried out through the School Council which has an open forum for any issues or viewpoints to be raised. - Children who have a PLP or SSP/EYSP will discuss and set their targets with their class teacher (where appropriate). - If your child has an EHCP their views will be sought before any review meetings.